 Parking: Numerous car parks throughout the town centre – please check for parking tariffs

 Terrain: Most footpaths are over arable land and therefore can be muddy.
 Some roadside walking and crossing Louth bypass.

-Toilets: Public toilets on Eastgate, at the Bus Station on Church Street and at Hubbard’s Hills.
+Toilets: Public toilets on Eastgate behind the New Market Hall and at the Bus Station on Church Street.